SysKitTeam/docs-monitor/common-tasks/computer-inventory.md

 ---
-title: Computer Inventory
-description: >-
-  This article describes how you can use the Computer Inventory reports to gather a detailed overview of everything that is deployed accross your server environment.
+description: This article describes how you can use the Computer Inventory reports to gather a detailed overview of everything that is deployed accross your server environment.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # Computer Inventory